 If you would like to search by document number, or any of the other available queries, click on the “Search Criteria” dropdown on the top left of your screen.

 Step 4: Review Your Chain of Title for Irregularities: Using the image above, you will see that recorded documents appear in reverse chronological order, newest recordings first.
 Each document has a unique Document Number, and you can view a summary of each document for free (downloading the actual document will incur a fee).
 Online records only go back to 1985.
-To view older documents, please visit one of the Clerk's Office locations.
+To view older documents, please visit our downtown location.

 Generally, when you take over ownership of a property, a deed (usually a Warranty Deed) will first be filed, establishing your ownership (the grantee on a deed is the new owner).
 If you took out a mortgage to finance the purchase, the mortgage will then be recorded above the deed and will identify the owner (grantor) and the lender (grantee).
 If the mortgage is paid off or otherwise satisfied with the lender, a Release will then be recorded, releasing the owner of the terms of the mortgage.
 An Assignment generally means the lender sold their interest in the mortgage to a third party.

 If a creditor (such as a lender or contractor) or government agency receives a judgment for unpaid debts or fines, a lien will be filed.
 If you see a lien of which you have no knowledge, this could be a sign of fraud against your title.
 A Lis Pendens document means that the property is subject to a lawsuit, most likely a foreclosure.

 In addition to your Deed and corresponding mortgages, if applicable: